andreas-ruedisuehli/PokemonWebApplication/README.md

 ### Prototype Design ###
 A bootstrap based static prototype has been created by using a prototyping application.

-In this case, the prototype application Bootstrap Studio has been used to create a basic user interface design based on an HTML grid, Bootstrap CSS and JavaScript, including the selection of web fonts and font-based icons.
+The initital mockup of the website interface was designed in Microsoft Powerpoint (see video).
+The current version implements the prototype application Bootstrap to create a basic user interface design based on an HTML grid, Bootstrap CSS and JavaScript, including the selection of web fonts and font-based icons.

-The assets (HTML, CSS, JavaScript, image and font files) has been exported and will be extended in the later during implementation with jQuery, to build a dynamic website.
+The assets (HTML, CSS, JavaScript, image and font files) has been exported and will be extended in a later implementation.

-### Domain Design ###
-The ch.fhnw.acrm.data.domain package contains the following domain objects / entities including getters and setters:

 ### Business Logic Design ###
 The below SQL relational model displays the relationships contained within this implementation.

 <img width="531" alt="SQL Database" src="https://user-images.githubusercontent.com/92316932/150654174-6efa20ae-2a64-4e37-9fac-8ea7c0e37465.png">

-### Endpoint Design ###
-Path: /api/customer

-Method: POST

-Sample Request • Header: Content-Type: application/json • Body:

-{
-  "agent": {
-    "customers": [
-      null
-    ],
-    "email": "string",
-    "id": 0,
-    "name": "string",
-    "password": "string",
-    "remember": "string"
-  },
-  "email": "string",
-  "id": 0,
-  "mobile": "string",
-  "name": "string"
-}
-• Optional: ...

-Success Response • Code: 200 OK • Sample Body:

-{
-  "agent": {
-    "customers": [
-      null
-    ],
-    "email": "string",
-    "id": 0,
-    "name": "string",
-    "password": "string",
-    "remember": "string"
-  },
-  "email": "string",
-  "id": 0,
-  "mobile": "string",
-  "name": "string"
-}
-Error Response • Code: 404 NOT FOUND

 ## Implementation ##

 ### Backend Technology ###